-Nice example of Blaeu's decorative map of Eastern Africa and the fictitious kingdom of Prester John.
+Nice old color example of Blaeu's decorative map of Eastern Africa and the fictitious kingdom of Prester John.

 The map shows a major section of central and eastern Africa including Mozambique north to present day Sudan.
 The map contains numerous rivers, villages and settlements throughout, and is highly embellished with elephants, ostriches and other animals within the map, as well as the decorative cartouche.